micropython/micropython/ports/nrf/boards/feather52840/README.md

 # Setup

+The `feather52840` board is currently based on the `PCA10056` development board from Nordic Semiconductors, since commercial modules are not yet available for the nRF52840.

+The difference between the `pca10056` and `feather52840` board support packages is that no bootloader is present on the `pca10056` (a HW debugger like a Segger J-Link is required to flash firmware images), whereas the `feather52840` package uses a serial bootloader, with a slightly different flash layout to account for the bootloader's presence.

+Both targets run on the same hardware and assume the same pinouts.

+The `feather52840` board support package will be updated at a later date to reflect any pin changes in the final Feather form-factor HW.

 ## Installing CircuitPython submodules

 Before you can build, you will need to run the following commands once, which